The theory of Continental

 or 0.6 inches per year.

-number of problems with the continental drift theory itself (see Links below), there is also compelling evidence that the continents have split apart.
+Although there are problems with this theory, there is compelling evidence that the continents have split apart.

 - The puzzle-like fit